School Code of Behaviour

 At the end of every day pupils who have followed the rules are rewarded by getting a stamp into their Stamp Book.
 Pupils are encouraged to get a stamp every day from their teacher.
 They may also get a stamp from other teachers who notice good behaviour or a kind deed.
 We encourage staff to “catch children being good”!

-When children fill their Stamp Book they have an appointment with the Principal who commends their achievement by presenting them with a Special Award.
+When children fill their Stamp Book they have an appointment with the Principal or Deputy Principal who commends their achievement by presenting them with a Special Award.

 Maith thú Emer!
 You finished your Stamp Book!